 You must meet the following guidelines to qualify for an OAC:

-- You must own and operate a YouTube channel that represents one artist/band - no label or catch-all channels will be accepted.
+- Own and operate a YouTube channel that represents only one artist or band, NO LABEL CHANNELS.

-- The O&O channel must have existing public video uploads prior to the OAC request - at least one music video is preferred.
+- Owned and Operated channel must have existing public video uploads - at least 1 music video is preferred

 How do I connect my releases to my OAC?